eyalmichon/group-expander/README.md

   - Add and remove group for every forwarder. (more information below)

 - ### Owner 👑:
-  - Kick 🦶 all participants from group.
+  - Kick 🦶 all participants from group. (must add the following text after the command: `I understand that this command will kick everyone`)
   - Get a list of names from a specific group.
   - Get all group IDs of the groups sent to owner.
   - Spam-tag someone to get their attention.